Before we actually go into why freelancing makes sense for just about everybody nowadays, let’s just cover what exactly freelancing is.

 You control who you work with, what amount of hours you will be working, where you will work and what sort of projects you want to work on.
 There is nobody dictating to you how you will spend your time or what you will be working on.

 If you decide to take a day off – it’s your choice – you will just need to make up the time elsewhere.
-You can also choose to take your laptop and go and work in a coffee shop somewhere – nothing and nobody limits you in any way.
+Take your laptop and go and work in a coffee shop somewhere – nothing and nobody limits you in any way.

-The other awesome thing about freelancing is that you determine how much your effort is worth and can set your pricing accordingly.
+You determine how much your effort is worth when you freelance and can set your pricing accordingly.
 We all know that some work takes more effort than others – there is no “one size fits all”.

 Reason # 4 – Freelancing Provides Flexibility and Choice.

-This is very much linked to reason #3 but its more specific than even that.
+This is very much linked to reason #3 but its more specific.
 In a normal job you are limited to performing the same tasks day in and day out.
+Your job description determines those tasks.

 With freelancing you can choose your projects and chop and change from one day to the next making life so much more enjoyable.

-When we have control over who and what we are working with, then we tend to be far more invested in seeing that the project gets completed to the highest standards.
+Having control over who and what we are working with, we tend to be far more invested in seeing that the project gets completed to the highest standards possible.

-As an employee you will get paid no matter what – working as a freelancer means we have a reputation to maintain in order for our freelancing business to grow and bring in more money.
+As an employee you will get paid no matter what – working as a freelancer means our work should be of the highest standard possible in order to get paid.
+This will also ensure our business grows and brings in more money.

 Reason # 5 – Unlimited Earning Potential